GSI-HPC/lustre-scripts/README.md

 __Description:__

+Storage information is derived from the Robinhood accouting database table instead expensively accessing the Lustre filesystem.
+Beyond that the gathered information is stored in a separate accounting history table for further data analysis.

 The Lustre Storage Report consists of two separate Python programms:

-1. rbh-acct-stat-history.py - Takes daily snapshot of aggregated storage consumption per user out of Robinhood's  accounting database table.
+1. rbh-acct-stat-history.py - Takes daily snapshot of aggregated storage consumption per user.
 1. rbh-acct-report.py - Creates a chart pie with top n groups which can be sent per mail.

+### rbh-acct-stat-history.py

 __Requisites:__

-* Robinhood Policy Engine
+python-mysqldb - Python interface to MySQL

+__Script Parameter:__

+__Script Execution:__

+__Output Schema:__

+### rbh-acct-report.py

+__Requisites:__

 * python-mysqldb - Python interface to MySQL
 * python-matplotlib - Python based plotting system in a style similar to Matlab